toonvandenbos/WpSqlBuilder/README.md

 There are several ways you can perform a `SELECT` query, depending on the flexibility you want to have.

-In most cases, you'll simply want to get somes posts from the database:
+In most cases, you'll simply want to get some posts from the database:

 ```php
 use WpSqlBuilder\Builder as WpSqlBuilder;